shakajones/batchstrip/README.md

     docker exec -it { container_name } /bin/bash
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    The container name is most likely `groupstrip_phoenix_1`.
+    The container name is most likely `batchstrip_phoenix_1`.

     -   This will shell you into the container and its filesystem, much like `ssh`.

-    -   If you'd like to start the interactive console, you have to run the build image instead of the compose specified `up` process: `elixir   docker run -it --rm groupstrip:latest iex -S mix phx.server` Where `groupstrip:latest` is the image name.
+    -   If you'd like to start the interactive console, you have to run the build image instead of the compose specified `up` process: `elixir   docker run -it --rm batchstrip:latest iex -S mix phx.server` Where `batchstrip:latest` is the image name.

     -   using `docker images` will show you all of the images you have recently built.